ixpantia/spatial_demo/README.md

 1.  **NOTE:** We suggest your remove any access you may have given to the pachyderm hub services account to any buckets you have used.

-## Some usefule steps
+## What is something goes wrong

-What we really want to see is if any of the datums failed.
-We can ask for a list of datums
+What if something goes wrong?
+Can we see is if any of the datums failed?
+Yes, we can ask for a list of datums and check their status.
+If you do this on a command line you can `grep` (search) through the list to narrow it down.

     list datum <pipeline id>